SandroNizharadze/Jobsight/s3_tools/README.md

-# S3 Integration Tools for Jobsy
+# S3 Integration Tools for Jobsight

-This directory contains tools for managing the AWS S3 integration in the Jobsy application.
+This directory contains tools for managing the AWS S3 integration in the Jobsight application.

 ## Scripts